Teams

 Team Owners or Team Managers can invite users directly.

-- Invitations are sent via the system
+- Invitations are sent through the system

-- The user accepts the invite
+- The invited user accepts the invite

 - No approval step is required after acceptance